NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 def mount_volume(
     volume_name: str,           # Name of volume (required).
     mountpoint: str,            # Local mountpoint to mount volume at (required).
+    mount_options: str = None   # Enables users to specify custom mount options.
+If not specified volume will be mounted without custom options as "read-write" or "read-only".
     readonly: bool = False,     # Mount volume locally as "read-only."
 If not specified volume will be mounted as "read-write".
 On Linux hosts - if specified, calling program must be run as root.
     print_output: bool = False  # Denotes whether or not to print messages to the console during execution.
 ) :